Cider houses of the Basque country

 The Basque oral tradition of verse improvisation also developed on cider-producing farms after a few glasses.

-After a decline during the Franco era, in part due to the advent of industrialisation and the move away from rural settlements towards the towns and cities, cider production and cider consumption are now very much on the increase.
+Cider production declined during the Franco era, in part due to the advent of industrialisation.
+There was also a move away from rural settlements towards the towns and cities.
+However, cider production and cider consumption are now very much on the increase.

-So much so that Basque cider producers normally have to bring apples from Galicia, Normandy and in recent years from the Czech Republic to blend with locally-grown varieties.
+So much so that Basque cider producers normally have to bring apples from Galicia, Normandy.
+In recent years they’ve also use from the Czech Republic to blend with locally-grown varieties.

 The cider itself has between 5-6% alcohol content and has quite a sharp, albeit often fruity taste.